IITA-AKILIMO/ona-csv-dowloader/README.md

 ## Features

-- Download `Json` data as `text/json` from an endpoint and save it as a file
+- Download `csv` data as `text/csv` from an endpoint and save it as a file
-- Parse json into a `dataframe`
+- Parse csv into a `dataframe`

 ## Tech